orta/ARAnalytics/README.md

 ====
 See [Contributing](https://github.com/orta/ARAnalytics/blob/master/CONTRIBUTING.md)

-Upcoming / Things people can help with
+Upcoming Features / Things people can help with
 =====

-I'd like to get in support for [HockeyKit](https://github.com/TheRealKerni/HockeyKit),  [QuincyKiy](https://github.com/TheRealKerni/QuincyKit) and [HockeyApp](http://hockeyapp.net).
-Plus any that I've not heard of.
+* Support for [HockeyKit](https://github.com/TheRealKerni/HockeyKit),  [QuincyKiy](https://github.com/TheRealKerni/QuincyKit) and [HockeyApp](http://hockeyapp.net).
+Or any other analytical provider not mentioned.
+* Support for having blacklisted email / id that mean using a different key is used by the app.